 We all know that first impression matters.
-Therefore, apart from the interview session, any employee will form the first impression of a company during the onboarding process.
+Therefore, apart from the interview session, any employee will form the first impression of a company during the employee onboarding process.
 On the other hand, if you are recruiting employees for technical roles, then you know that you are dealing with some of the most sought-after employees in the current job market.
 Therefore, even though the onboarding process has the same main goals, you will be dealing with a special kind of people who are looking for a great employee experience.
 So, if you are struggling to create an interesting onboarding session for technical employees, then this article is going to show five best practices to help you in this direction.

 1. Put technicalities first

 When you interview potential technical employees, you are looking for a particular set of skills and abilities.
 This is the starting point you should consider during the onboarding process.
 Apart from the competitive salary package and benefits that you can present during onboarding, you can also show your future employee how much you value his expertise during pre-onboarding.

 For example, Netflix asks its technical employees during employee preboarding what type of laptop and configuration they prefer to work with.
 So their team can prepare everything according to the new hire’s preferences before day one.
 This type of inquiry goes a long way to show your technical employees how much attention you pay to details and will help you establish a memorable and impactful relationship during onboarding.

 2. Managers should get ready for their new employees before they start